iambosz/iambosz.github.io/SCB/README.md

 **March 2025 – Present**

-* Created a **access-check self-service** tool to let developers verify permissions across DevOps tools and allow PMs to validate vendor access on their behalf, resulting in a ~95% reduction in incoming access-check requests.
+* Built an access-check self-service portal that lets developers verify their own permissions and allows project managers to validate vendor access, reducing access-check tickets by 95%.
-* Developed a Jenkins pipeline to automate Python reporting jobs and provide CSV/Excel summaries to relevant teams, boosting accuracy and auditability for Azure Container Registry (ACR).
+* Developed Jenkins pipelines to automate Python reporting jobs that generate CSV/Excel summaries for Azure Container Registry (ACR) usage and inactive GitLab/Jira/Confluence users, improving reporting accuracy and auditability, enabling cost charge-back to application teams, and reclaiming 5–10% of licenses each week by removing inactive users and reallocating licenses to new requests.
-* Created internal documentation and self-service portals using **Docusaurus**, including application onboarding instructions, CI/CD guides, DevOps tool access requests, and image vulnerability reports, for speedier onboarding and consistent best practices.
+* Created internal documentation and self-service portals (Docusaurus) for onboarding, CI/CD guidance, DevOps tool access, and image vulnerability reports, speeding up onboarding and standardizing best practices.
-* Created **GitLab CI** jobs and automation to **unblock GitLab users** once license requests are authorized, reducing manual administration and queue delays.
+* Implemented GitLab CI jobs and automation to unblock GitLab users once license requests are approved, cutting manual admin work and reducing queue times.
-* **Assisted with application release** operations.
-* Created and administered Azure deployment pipelines with managed identities (MSI), and policy-enforced tagging for cost and ownership tracking.
+* Designed and managed Azure deployment pipelines using managed identities (MSI) in line with security requirements, with policy-based tagging for cost and ownership tracking.

 ---